axhis8/landing-page/README.md

 - Coding hobbies-picture from [Pixabay](https://www.pexels.com/de-de/foto/computer-c-code-276452/)

-- The Quote from the Prophet ﷺ [Musnad Ahmad 8600](https://www.abuaminaelias.com/dailyhadithonline/2015/09/14/best-deeds-regular-small/)
+- The Quote from the Prophet ﷺ from [Musnad Ahmad 8600](https://www.abuaminaelias.com/dailyhadithonline/2015/09/14/best-deeds-regular-small/)